nim-lang/Nim/doc/contributing.rst

 7. Commits should be always be rebased against devel (so a fast forward merge can happen)

-   e.g.: use `git pull --rebase origin devel`.
+   e.g.: use `git pull --rebase origin devel`:cmd:.
 This is to avoid messing up git history.
    Exceptions should be very rare: when rebase gives too many conflicts, simply squash all commits using the script shown in